wyattjoh/ims/README.md

 ```
 Usage of ims:
   -debug
     	enable debug logging and pprof routes
+  -disable-metrics
+    	disable the prometheus metrics
   -images-dir string
     	the location on the filesystem to load images from (default "images")
   -listen-addr string
     	the address to listen for new connections on (default "0.0.0.0:8080")
   -origin-url string
     	url for the origin server to pull images from
   -timeout duration
     	used to set the cache control max age headers, set to 0 to disable (default 15m0s)
 ```

 You can also use the [wyattjoh/ims](https://hub.docker.com/r/wyattjoh/ims/) Docker image.